marisanesmith/budget-app/README.md

 * morgan
 * compression

-Once the dependencies have been installed you will need to run the following commands in your terminal to seed the database and begin listening on your server port.
+Once the dependencies have been installed you will need to run the following commands in your terminal to begin listening on your server port.

-1. npm start
+1. npm start or node server

 After that is complete you will need to deploy the application to Heroku or a similar hosting site to view the fitness tracker online.